bevyengine/bevy-website/content/learn/book/control-flow/handling-errors.md

 Broadly speaking, there are two types of failure in Rust:

-- Errors you can recover from
-- Errors you can't recover from
+- Panics (which crash the app, and are "Unrecoverable")
+- Everything else (which don't crash the app so are called "Recoverable")

-Unrecoverable errors cause crashes and panics which are generally considered undesirable since a game or application crashing is a catastrophic experience for a player or user!
+Panics are usually undesirable, since a game or application crashing is a catastrophic experience for a player or user!
-These types of crashes result in no opportunity to clean up the application before crashing, so current game progress doesn't get an opportunity to save.
+They happen immediately, and provide us no opportunity for clean up or a graceful shutdown.
+Current game progress cannot be saved, and the entire state of the application is discarded.

+So panics are bad?
+Well, kind of.
+They are _very very convenient_, especially during prototyping.
+Just try to remove them before you let anyone run your code.

 ## Avoiding crashes